MiladSoltanalipour/concrete_strength_prediction/README.md

 This program predicts the concrete compressive strength depending on its age.

-It is based on Eurocode-2 Design of Concrete Structures - Part 1-1: General rules and rules for buildings, Clause 3.1.2 part (6).
-According to this clause, the concrete compressive strength is estimated if the following 3 items are available:
+According to Eurocode-2 Design of Concrete Structures - Part 1-1: General rules and rules for buildings, Clause 3.1.2 part (6), the concrete compressive strength is estimated if 3 items are available:

 Mean concrete compressive strength at 28 days, Age of the concrete in days, and Coefficient depending on the cement type.